 An agent will walk through your house, noting the positives and negatives.
 The Realtor will perform a CMA, (Comparative Market Analysis) comparing it to nearby homes similar to yours.
 The Agent will come back with a suggested list price for your home.

 There will always be certain factors beyond your control, such as location and the state of the housing market.
 But you can control the look and feel of your house with home staging.
-The final sales price depends on the degree of work you put into your home, and how it looks after the staging.
+The final sales price depends on the degree of work you put into your home and how it looks after staging.